Ankle & Heel Pain

 Common Causes of ankle and heel pain.

-It can be said that most ankle and heel pain causes fall into four main categories: tendon tear or inflammation (bursitis or tendinitis), instability, arthritis or fracture.
+It can be said that most ankle and heel pain causes fall into four main categories: tendon tear or inflammation (bursitis or tendinitis), instability, wear & tear or fracture.

 1. Heel Bursitis

 Bursae are small fluid filled sacs that work like cushions between bones and overlying soft tissues, they help by reducing friction between muscles and bones.
 Impact or overuse of the heel can cause these cushions to swell as they become inflamed.
 This condition is known as heel bursitis.
 The types of bursitis in the heel include Retrocalcaneal Bursitis and Achilles Bursitis.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed Retrocalcaneal Bursitis and Achilles Bursitis simply click on the link below.

 2. Achilles Pain

 One of the major causes of ankle pain is due to an overuse injury of the Achilles tendon.
 This is known as Achilles tendonitis and you will usually recognise this injury by the sharp stinging pain that greets you as soon as you place weight on it in the morning.
 Many cases of Achilles tendonitis occur because of the wearing of tendon resulting in small micro-tears.
-Degenerative diseases such as arthritis can also cause Achilles tendonitis.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+Degenerative changes such as wear & tear can also cause Achilles tendonitis.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed Achilles tendonitis simply click on the link below.

 3. Plantar fasciitis

 Plantar fasciitis occurs when the fibrous band of tissue that connects the heel to the toes (called the plantar fascia) becomes inflamed.
 This pain normally occurs after long walks or prolonged standing and can be felt as foot arch pain or heel pain.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed Plantar fasciitis simply click on the link below.

-Arthritis in the ankle can cause swelling and pain and may also lead to heel bursitis or Achilles tendonitis.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+Wear & Tear in the ankle can cause swelling and pain and may also lead to heel bursitis or Achilles tendonitis.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed heel bursitis or Achilles tendonitis simply click on the link below.

 5. Fractures or broken bones